AkshayaKL/weather/README.md

      -The graph shows the temperature variation over 10 days
      -Other than that,typing in the location itself in the provided input box[with autofill]will do the same
      -Also dragging and placing the marker anywhere on the map,gives the weather details
-     -The background changes according to the peratining weather conditions
+     -The background changes according to the pertaining weather conditions
      -Infowindows showing the temperature of different locations around the current one

  # Screenshots